 Our counseling staff is highly qualified to serve your needs and guide you when making assessments or referrals.
 Each staff member is licensed in the fields of counseling, family therapy, or psychology, and they have all gained years of experience working in a wide variety of clinical settings.

 Tandrea Carter joined Counseling for Faculty and Staff in 2010.
 Tandrea is a licensed psychologist who earned her PhD in Clinical Psychology with a concentration in Health Psychology from the University of Miami.
 She completed her undergraduate studies at Columbia University where she majored in history.
 She completed her internship with the Atlanta VA Medical Center and completed a postdoctoral fellowship with Emory University where her training focused on trauma, serious mental illness, and substance abuse.

 Tandrea has previous experience working in a variety of human services arenas including foster care and adoptions, criminal justice, and medical settings.
 She maintains an active research interest in public health issues, with a primary focus HIV prevention and support.

 Tandrea values the opportunity to support to the Appalachian State University community through support of individual employees and through direct support to programs, departments, and overarching university initiatives.
-She employs a collaborative approach to counselling, anchoring her work in a respect for individual worth and autonomy, and a belief in human capacity to grown and change.
+She employs a collaborative approach to counseling, anchoring her work in a respect for individual worth and autonomy, and a belief in human capacity for growth and change.

 Matthew Cooper, MS, LPC